The aims of the Victorian Minimum Qualification Strategy are to:

 By supporting the strategy, employers contribute to the ongoing development of a consistently competent and professional workforce and to credibility of the field as a provider of specialist support and consultancy services to the broader health and welfare sector.

 What the strategy means for drug and alcohol workers

-New workers entering the sector without relevant qualifications must obtain a Certificate IV in Alcohol and Other Drugs to be eligible to work in an alcohol and other drug service funded by the department.
+New workers entering the sector without relevant qualifications must obtain a specialist qualification in alcohol and other drugs or addiction at the Certificate IV level or higher to be eligible to work in an alcohol and other drug service funded by the department.

-New workers entering the sector who have a health, social or behavioural science tertiary qualification are required to undertake the following core induction competencies, detailed in the Community Services Training alcohol and other drugs skill set:
+New workers entering the sector who have a health, social or behavioural science tertiary qualification are required to undertake four core induction competencies or complete a specialist qualification in alcohol and other drugs or addiction at the Certificate IV level or higher.
+The four core competencies detailed in the Community Services Training alcohol and other drugs skill set are:

 If a worker has an undergraduate degree, completing a specialised Graduate Certificate or Graduate Diploma in Alcohol and Other Drug Studies exceeds the minimum qualification.

 The core induction competencies, as described on page 10 of The AOD Workforce Minimum Qualification Strategy - 2004 (available below) have been superseded by the advice on core competencies above.